May 4, 2021 at 12:07 p.m.

 Here is what we can tell you today, as we look to September:

-- Our Online Campus will continue to offer robust course offerings and field education opportunities, as it has for the past six years.
+- Our Online Campus will continue to offer robust course offerings and Practicum Learning opportunities, as it has for the past six years.

 - Our Residential Campus will dramatically increase the number of in-person classes compared to the 2020-2021 academic year.
 While there will still be some proportion of courses offered online via Zoom on the Residential Campus for both Master’s and doctoral students, the majority of classes will be offered in-person, with the possible integration of some online components and modalities, where appropriate.
 Our faculty look forward to meeting with you again in our classrooms on a regular basis.